 The article takes a praxeological look at English-Only and official English policies, and argues that the problems that these policies are meant to address are non-problems – yet another example of activists and government imagining problems just so that they can solve them.
 In addition, following the tradition of Bastiat and Hazlitt, I show some of the many unseen effects of such official English policies, and – following the tradition of von Mises – that these policy prescriptions are unsuited for the ends they aim at, even in their proponents’ own terms.

 This article follows a similar theme as my previous Mises articles, here and here, in that they all examine the social dimensions of language from a praxeological perspective.
 This article differs significantly from the previous two, however, in that it focuses on English language policy in the States, rather than the issue of endangered languages and language death which I wrote on previously.

-Last Friday I gave the first of a three-part lecture series on language typology.
-This talk and the one before it are both structured so as to be accessible to people with no background in linguistics or language-learning.
-This first talk covers some basic concepts in morphology, and a brief overview of morphological typology.
-You can download the pdf version here and the PowerPoint version here, or skim through the slides below.
+Last Friday I gave the second talk in my three-part lecture series on language typology.
+This talk and the one before it are both structured so as to be accessible to people with no background in linguistics or languages.
+The topic for this week was voice and transitivity, or, “cool things you can do with verbs”.
+You can download the pdf version here, or the PowerPoint here, or just skim through the slides below.
 And if you missed it, you can get last week’s talk here.